usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     :p double T [in]: Temperature, with units based on the value of iUnits.
     :p double D [in]: Density, with units based on the value of iUnits.
     :p double z(20) [in]: Composition on a mole or mass basis (array of size ncmax=20)
-    :p double c [out]: Output value (array of size 200 dimensioned as double precision) The number -9999970 will be returned when errors occur or no input was requested.
+    :p double c [out]: Output value (array of size 200 dimensioned as double precision).
+The number -9999970 will be returned when errors occur or no input was requested.
     :p int ierr [out]: Error flag
     :p char herr [out]: Error string (character*255)
     :p int hOut_length: length of variable ``hOut`` (default: 255)